Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/ring_of_protection.md

+---
+category: items
+layout: page
 name: Ring of Protection
-type: ring
+tag: ring

-# Ring of Protection
+title: Ring of Protection
+---

 _Ring, rare (requires attunement)_

 You gain a +1 bonus to AC and saving throws while wearing this ring.